Trusted By:

 • What’s the purpose of an intercreditor agreement?

-• How does an intercreditor agreement deal with pre-enforcement cash flows?
+• How and why does an intercreditor agreement deal with pre-enforcement cash flows?

-• How does an intercreditor agreement deal with post-enforcement cash flows?
+• How and why does an intercreditor agreement deal with post-enforcement cash flows?

 Who needs to be a party to an intercreditor agreement?